saladinProcrastinator/rhddx/README.md

 Primary Visual Elements
 -----------------------
-These are the primary visual elements that should be used whenever outward facing visual pieces need additional texture or visual interest.
+These are the primary visual elements that should be used whenever outward facing visual pieces need additional texture or visual support.

 &nbsp;